-All students eligible to sit a written supplementary exam will receive notification via email at least 1-2 days prior to the supplementary exam.
+All students eligible to sit a written supplementary exam will receive notification via email in the week prior to the supplementary exam.

 If you have submitted a request for special consideration, it is your responsibility to check your email during that period, and to be prepared to complete an exam and/or other assessment on the dates indicated above.